vp777/ctf/2020/Readme.md

 Connect to port 7777 to interact with the application.

-Goal is to bypass that protections and execute the "win" function
+Goal is to exploit the hardened application and execute the "win" function

 ## 3. marksNspectre [spectre]: